ryantuck/ryantuck.io/docs/karaoke.md

 - The anthem 112688
 - The gambler 116464
 - Thunder road
+- Tina Turner - look me in the heart
+- Tina Turner - the best
 - Tiny dancer 100417
 - Total eclipse of the heart
 - Vindicated